 What your business can do to become environmentally friendly

 Before implementing strategies to increase your organisation’s sustainability, firstly you must assess how your current actions have an impact on the environment.
 This allows you to calculate your water and energy use and know how much you need to reduce, allowing you to set targets.

 Rather than simply pass on the responsibility of reducing your company’s carbon footprint to management, you should involve everyone within the organisation.

 Engage all staff in this new vision and make it a part of the company culture.
 Communicate your “green” goals with all staff and be sure to highlight the importance of such goals.
-An excellent way to involve employees in your vision is by asking for their suggestions as to how the business can reduce their carbon footprint.
+An excellent way to involve employees in your vision is by asking for their suggestions as to how the business can reduce its carbon footprint.
 For example, you could hold a green living competition in which employees must think of new ways to be green and you should take their suggestions on board.
 The more ideas, the better!